joselmoncada/joselmoncada/README.md

-- 👋 Hi, I’m @joselmoncada
+- 👋 Sup, I’m Jose Luis Moncada
-- 👀 I’m interested in sustainable development projects
+- 👀 Mostly interested in sustainable development projects
-- 🌱 I’m currently in my 4th year in Informatics Engineering
+- 🌱 Currently finishing my Informatics Engineering career
-- 💞️ I’m looking to collaborate on projects related to SDGs
+- 💞️ Looking to collaborate in projects related to SDGs
-- 📫 You can reach me at moncada.dev@gmail.com and my LinkedIn profile is https://www.linkedin.com/in/jose-luis-moncada-o-1b7838183/
+- 📫 You can reach me at moncada.dev@gmail.com and my LinkedIn profile https://www.linkedin.com/in/jose-luis-moncada-o-1b7838183/

 <!---
 joselmoncada/joselmoncada is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.